 - providing students with a clear structure for each lesson

-- using technology and equipment such as noise canceling headphones when it’s noisy to help students concentrate
+- using technology and equipment such as noise cancelling headphones when it’s noisy to help students concentrate

 - offering learning materials in different ways, for example using visuals.

-talk to the student's family, the student and/or the student support group to explore what adjustments may be suitable.
+talk to the student's family, the student or the student support group to explore what adjustments may be suitable.